webgme/webgme/docs/meta_modeling/meta_modeling_concepts.rst

 * In the Property Editor we can see that it’s just two pointers
 * If any of the src or dst pointers are NULL, the connection appears as a regular box annotated with << Connection >>

+`Click here to open the video in a browser. <https://www.youtube.com/embed/0xYusMMBt1I>`_.

 .. raw:: html

     <div style="position: relative; height: 0; overflow: hidden; max-width: 100%; height: auto; text-align: center;">